-The annual and semi-annual reports are available from the Company and the Custodian.
+The annual and semi-annual reports are available from the Company, the Depositary and the Distributor.

-The task of auditing the Fund and the annual reports has been entrusted to KPMG AG Wirtschaftsprüfungsgesellschaft, Frankfurt/Main.
+Deloitte GmbH Wirtschaftsprüfungsgesellschaft in Frankfurt am Main has been appointed to audit the Fund and the annual report.
 The auditor audits the annual reports of the Fund.
 When conducting its audits, the auditor shall also verify whether the Fund has complied with the provisions under the KAGB and the Terms and Conditions of Investment.
 The auditor shall summarise its findings in a special note, the full text of which shall be included in the annual report.
 The auditor is required to submit the audit report of the Fund to BaFin on request.

-Undertakings to which the Company has outsourced duties are listed under Section 22 "Outsourcing".
+Companies to which the Company has outsourced duties are listed under Section 22 "Outsourcing".
 The Company has also appointed the following service providers:

-- Law firms: The Company engages the following law firms to provide legal advice with regard to class actions and private litigation: Diaz Reus Rolff & Targ LLP, DRRT Limited, Motley Rice LLC and Sturman LLC.
+- Distributors: Joh.
+Berenberg, Gossler & Co.
+KG has been assigned to distribute the Fund.
+Appointing the Distributor does not establish a legal relationship between the Distributor and investors in the Fund.
+However, legal relationships may arise between the Distributor and the investor if the investor uses the services of the Distributor when purchasing units in the Fund. - Law firms: The Company engages the following law firms to provide legal advice with regard to class actions and private litigation: Diaz Reus Rolff & Targ LLP, DRRT Limited, Motley Rice LLC and Sturman LLC.
 These firms are involved primarily in representing the Company and/or Fund in class actions in the USA and in private suits.
 Appointing law firms does not establish a legal relationship between these firms and investors in the Fund. - Exercise of voting rights: From 1 October 2020, the Company will be supported by external service providers when exercising voting rights from shares belonging to the Fund.
 The Company has appointed IVOX Glass Lewis GmbH, Karlsruhe and Glass, Lewis & Co., LLC, San Francisco to perform this task.
 IVOX Glass Lewis GmbH provides the Company with voting recommendations based on analyses of the documents for the General Meeting, taking into account the Company's voting guidelines.
 It exercises the voting rights and is obliged to report on voting behaviour.
-The functions of Viewpoint platform operated by Glass, Lewis & Co.
+The functions of Viewpoint platform operated by

+Glass, Lewis & Co.
 LLC are used for voting management and reporting.
 The Company's regulatory obligations and its civil liability towards the Fund's investors remain unaffected.
 Appointing the two service providers does not establish legal relationships between these two providers and investors in the Fund.